Synthesis and materialization of a reaction-diffusion French flag pattern: Results

-The gap gene network, which interprets the Bicoid morphogen gradient during the development of the \emph{Drosophila} blastoderm (Figure~\ref{fig2}A), is definitely more complex than the bistable network used so far.
-For instance, Bicoid activates Hunchback, which grows autocatalytically and strongly represses Knirps, which also grows autocatalytically and represses Hunchback\cite{Manu2009}.
-We designed a network that mimics these interactions \cite{Padirac2012} (Figures~\ref{fig2}B and Extended Data Figure \ref{fig:PadiracBistable}) and recorded the patterning dynamics in a gradient of the Bicoid analogue, T$_{H}$ (Figure~\ref{fig2}C-E, Movie S1).
-At short times, a purely reactional phase created two independent and sharp fronts of the analogues of Hunchback, H, and Knirps, K. Subsequently, during an RD phase, the fronts traveled in opposite directions until they collided in the middle of the channel.
-At this time, the two profiles partially overlapped and a slow phase made the two fronts go backwards until reaching a steady-state where the overlap disappeared.
-1-dimensional simulations with a 4-variable model (see SI Methods) displayed a similar behavior and suggested that this last phase was due to a slow synthesis of the repressors (Figure~\ref{fig2}F-H).
-This patterning process was highly reproducible (Figure S5-S6).
+The gap gene network, which interprets the Bicoid morphogen gradient during the development of the \emph{Drosophila} blastoderm, is not composed of a unique self-activating and repressed node but of a series of them\cite{Manu2009} (Supplementary Fig.~\ref{fig:BicoidNetwork}).
+To demonstrate that our approach is capable of emulating the most basic type of such networks, we used one with two self-activating nodes, H and K, that repress each other\cite{Padirac2012} (Fig.~\ref{fig2}a and Supplementary Fig.~\ref{fig:PadiracBistable}) and recorded the patterning dynamics in a gradient of the Bicoid analogue, T$_{H}$ (Fig.~\ref{fig2}b-d, Movie S1), the template corresponding to autocatalyst H. At short times, a purely reactional phase created two independent and sharp fronts of H and K. Subsequently, during an RD phase, the fronts traveled in opposite directions until they collided in the middle of the channel.
+At this time, the two profiles partially overlapped and a slow phase made the two fronts go backwards, repelling each other, until reaching a steady-state where the overlap disappeared.
+1-dimensional simulations with a 4-variable model (Supplementary Section~\ref{sec:simu} and Supplementary Fig.~\ref{fig:fitPadiracData}) displayed a similar behavior and suggested that this last phase was due to a slow synthesis of the repressors (Fig.~\ref{fig2}e-g).
+This patterning process was highly reproducible (Supplementary Figs.~\ref{fig:4nodesReproducibilityA}-\ref{fig:4nodesReproducibilityB}) and compatible with the immobilization of the morphogen gradient onto a surface (Supplementary Fig.~\ref{fig:Surface_1channel}).